gilhrpenner/convex-files-control/README.md

 registerRoutes(http, components.convexFilesControl, {
   pathPrefix: "/files", // Routes will be /files/download (upload is opt-in)
-  requireAccessKey: false, // Set to true to enforce accessKey param on downloads
+  requireAccessKey: false, // Set to true to require accessKey from checkDownloadRequest
   enableUploadRoute: true, // Opt-in to /files/upload
 });